felipefzn/felipefzn/README.md

 * ✉️  You can contact me at +55 11 93209-0857 or try my e-mail at the button bellow ↓
 * 🧠  I'm learning More about ASP.NET MVC and API REST
 * 📖  You can take a look at my [curriculum](https://github.com/ffaZan/curriculum/blob/main/Felipe_Fazan.pdf) right here :)
-* 🦆  Fun fact: I really like music 🎧
+* 🎧  Fun fact: I really like music!

 <hr>